keep-network/keep-core/docs/development/README.md

 Finally, you can run `dep ensure` in the root directory of this repository and you'll be ready to build!

+### Code Style

+Go code generally follows common community style.
+We try to track with core Go practices for the most part, including formatting using `go-imports` and linting using `go-vet` and `go-lint`.
+Two major deviations worth calling out:

+ - We do *not* prefix commit messages with the packages touched by the commit.
+   The commit includes diffs, diffs include paths, paths imply packages.
+We consider this unnecessary and noisy.
+ - We *discourage* single-letter variable names and related extra-shortness, with an exception for external packages and the `err` variable, and iteration indices.
+Short variable names produce diffs that are more difficult to analyze quickly, and generally result in lower clarity for less experienced developers.
+We consider this an antipattern, and the additional typed characters to be comparatively very cheap.

 ### Relay States

 There is a set of threshold relay state diagrams auto-generated from this